 Ranging from beginner-level templates (like the "Amok Amok Amok" stencil) to pro-level designs (we see you, Binx and Sanderson Sisters!), we have something for everyone.

-So, grab your pumpkin carving tools, print off our "Hocus Pocus" pumpkin stencils, hit play on the Disney+ sequel for the third time, and let’s get carving.
+So, grab your pumpkin carving tools, print off our "Hocus Pocus" pumpkin stencils, hit play, and let’s get carving.
 And while you carve, let your pets in on the "Hocus Pocus" fun by treating them to our favorite Sanderson Sisters dog and cat toys.

 Pumpkin Carving Tips from a Pumpkin Carving Pro

 What are the dos and don'ts of pumpkin carving?

 - Do: Take your time and plan out your approach.